Shadow Squadron: Reception

+The Japanese publication Micom BASIC Magazine ranked Shadow Squadron seventh in popularity in its August 1995 issue, and it received a 8.5/10 score in a 1995 readers' poll conducted by the Japanese Sega Saturn Magazine, ranking among 32X and Sega Mega Drive titles at the number 42 spot.
+The game received generally favorable reviews from critics.

 The four reviewers of Electronic Gaming Monthly gave Shadow Squadron a unanimous score of 5 out of 10, assessing it as no more than a thinly veiled upgrade of Star Wars Arcade with primitive graphics and dull gameplay.
 They argued that the free-roaming movement and multiplayer mode, while fun additions, do not make a fundamental difference to the gameplay.
 GamePro also regarded the game as a Star Wars Arcade upgrade, but give it a more mixed review.
 They criticized the music but praised the graphics and controls as a considerable improvement over Star Wars Arcade.
 Next Generation commented that the game has poor presentation, citing sound effects similar to those found on 8-bit consoles and an overly monochrome color scheme, but good gameplay and controls, particularly the ability to fly in any direction.
 They gave it three out of five stars.

-In their respective retrospective review, IGN praised the game.
-John Linneman of Eurogamer also gave praise to the title's 3D visuals.
+John Linneman of Eurogamer gave praise to the title's 3D visuals.

 Sequel

 A sequel to Shadow Squadron, titled Stellar Assault SS, was developed by SIMS Co., Ltd. and only released in Japan for the Sega Saturn on 26 February 1998.
+An English fan translation was released in 2023.